osgi/osgi.enroute.site/_appnotes/resolving.md

 This will cause a requirement for an exported package `org.osgi.service.wireadmin`.
 Since the OSGi enRoute does not provide an implementation in its distro this API is not available from the OSGi base API.
 We therefore add the OSGi compendium bundle to the `-buildpath`.
 This then compiles fine.

-However, when the resolve will then drag in the OSGi compendium bundle.
+However, the resolve will then drag in the OSGi compendium bundle.

 ![image](https://user-images.githubusercontent.com/200494/31179074-3153a0d2-a91b-11e7-972e-622c7db59dd5.png)

 If we look at the reasons when we select the compendium bundle we see that also the Configuration Admin imports from the compendium even though it actually might provide a higher version.
+(This maybe understandable but a really bad practice.)

 <img src="https://user-images.githubusercontent.com/200494/31178847-8d5ca4d8-a91a-11e7-9df1-4a586bc191c1.png" width="50%">